Project facts

 DSD - Digital Rail Germany

 The familiar signaling systems along the tracks are being replaced.
 Digital technology optimizes train traffic.
-It speeds up processes while ensuring the best possible safety.
-This means that more trains can take more passengers to their destinations more quickly and at shorter intervals.
+It speeds up processes while ensuring maximum safety.
+This means that more trains can take more passengers to their destinations faster and more reliably at shorter intervals.

 An important part of the digital technology is called European Train Control System (ETCS).